50 Words or Less

 Sound & Feel

-Often I find the feel of a club originates with the head, but even before striking one putt, I was shocked to see that this golf club came with a $35 SuperStroke Mid Slim 2.0 CounterCore grip.
+Often I find the feel of a club originates with the head, but even before striking one putt, I was shocked to see that this golf club comes with a $35 SuperStroke Mid Slim 2.0 CounterCore grip.
 It offered comfort, security, and tremendous value to the club.
 With how thick it is, it takes wrist action out of the equation.

 For reference, I currently game a Special Select Scotty Cameron Newport 2.5 (review HERE), and there is a noticeable feel and sound difference between those two clubs.
 That Scotty head weighs in at 350 grams versus the KS1 weighing in at 340 grams.
 10 grams isn’t a lot, but when using the KS1, it felt like it weighed noticeably less than my current gamer despite a chunkier top line.